linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 1. To access your cluster's Kubeconfig, log in to your Cloud Manager account and navigate to the Kubernetes section.

-2. From the Kubernetes listing page, click on your cluster's more options ellipsis and select Download Kubeconfig.
+2. From the Kubernetes listing page, click on your cluster's more options ellipsis and select `Download Kubeconfig`.
 The file is saved to your computer's Downloads folder.

 3. Open a terminal shell and save your Kubeconfig file's path to the $KUBECONFIG environment variable.
 In the example command, the Kubeconfig file is located in the Downloads folder, but you should alter this line with this folder's location on your computer: